Country Prep Subpages

 |Advanced Spanish Conversation and Composition: Perspectives on Technology and Culture|

 |Advanced Communication in Spanish: Film, Visual Arts, and Fiction|

 |Introduction to Contemporary Hispanic Literature and Film|

 |Hispanic America: One Hundred Years of Literature and Film|

 |Globalization and its Discontents: Spanish-speaking Nations|

 Every student needs a valid passport.
-If you are a US citizen and need to apply or renew your passport, please contact the passport division of the State Department.
+If you are a US citizen and need to apply or renew your passport, please visit the US State Department's website for more information.
 Routine service requires 4-6 weeks.
 Note: your passport should be valid for at least 6 months after your planned return.

 Visa for Chile

 Program managers can advise students about the application process, timeline and documents required.
 Please see the list from Chile's Ministerio de Relaciones Exteriores to find out if you need a visa based on your country of citizenship.

-US Citizens must pay a $160 Reciprocity Fee upon entering Chile.
+US Citizens no longer have to pay a reciprocity fee upon entering Chile.
 Residents of Canada, Mexico, and Australia must pay this fee upon entering Chile.
-This fee, paid by cash or credit card, is paid prior to going through Immigration.
-Once paid, you will receive your tourist visa, good for 90 day intervals, which will be stapled into the last page of your passport.
-This one-time fee/visa is good for the life of your passport.
+This fee, paid by cash or credit card, is paid prior to going through immigration control.
+Once paid, you will receive your tourist visa, good for 90 day intervals, and a fee receipt, which will be stapled into the last page of your passport.
+This one-time fee is good for the life of your passport.